Professional Hockey Players' Association: History

 In 1985, players in the former International Hockey League (1945–2001) (IHL) petitioned the National Labor Relations Board (NLRB) to join the PHPA.
 IHL owners accepted the PHPA as the recognized bargaining unit for IHL players without the need for a formal NLRB vote.

 In 1991, Larry Landon was asked by the PHPA Executive Committee to succeed Curt Leichner, who was preparing for retirement, as the new executive director.
 Landon assumed the role of deputy executive director until 1993, when he officially assumed control of the PHPA.
 Landon then moved the PHPA office from Portland, Oregon, to St. Catharines, Ontario.

 In 1994, a group of players from the East Coast Hockey League approached Landon about being represented by the PHPA.
 At the 1994 PHPA Annual Meeting of Player Representatives, AHL and IHL player representatives unanimously approved the effort to unionize the ECHL, and during the 1994-95 season, PHPA staff initiated efforts to represent ECHL players.
 Eventually, on March 17, 1995, the NLRB conducted a formal, secret ballot vote among players in each ECHL city.
 The result was an overwhelming response from the players in favor of unionizing the ECHL, with the first PHPA-ECHL CBA finalized in October 1995.

 By 2000, the AHL had a dramatically different look, as almost half of its twenty teams were new, and attendance had almost doubled since 1994.
 The IHL meanwhile, suffering from significant contraction and challenges in many of its markets, folded in 2001.

 During the 2007–08 season, players in the CHL approached the PHPA with interest in PHPA representation of CHL players.
 On April 1, 2008, the NLRB recognized the PHPA as the official bargaining unit for CHL players, after a secret-ballot vote conducted by the NLRB.
 The league and PHPA reached an inaugural CBA in October 2009, which was retained until the CHL and ECHL consolidated in 2014.

 In 2010, the PHPA relocated its headquarters to Niagara Falls, Ontario.

-Currently, the PHPA represents approximately 1,600 players across 58 teams throughout the AHL and ECHL, which are the premier player development leagues for the NHL.

 Organization

-The PHPA’s management is led by executive director Larry Landon, who heads an executive committee of player representatives from the AHL and ECHL.
+The PHPA’s management is led an executive committee of player representatives from the AHL and ECHL, along with its executive director.
 For every five teams in a league, one player representative may be added to the executive committee.
 The committee assists the executive director in providing direction and oversight in dealing with various matter of importance to the association and its membership, including budgetary matters, player issues, strategic planning, and other business affairs.
+Larry Landon was the PHPA's long time Executive Director until his retirement in 2024.
+On August 9, 2024 the PHPA announced that it had appointed former Canadian Football League player and Canadian Football League Players' Association Executive Director Brian Ramsay as its new Executive Director.